Do you think twice before clicking a link on Facebook that a trusted friend posted?

 Be sure to enable login alerts to send you alerts when someone logs into your Facebook account from a computer or mobile device that you haven’t used before.
-You may select to be notified by email.
+You may select to be notified by text, messenger or email.

-As a second layer of security, enable login approvals when someone tries to access your account from an unknown browser.
+This second layer of security will alert you when someone tries to access your account from an unknown browser.
 If you attempt to login from an unknown/new browser, you will need to enter a security code.

 Review “Where You’re Logged In”

 Review your active sessions and end the activity of any session from a location you do not recognize.
 In Mary’s case, there was an active session to a location she had never been and she immediately closed that connection.